Skip to Main Content

 Let’s start with the basics.
 Why do basement leaks appear in the first place?

 Most basement leaks don’t appear out of nowhere.
-More often than not, when a leak does appear in your basement, it will be the result of several months or even years of stress.
+More often than not, when a leak does appear in your basement, it will be the result of several months or even years of ignored stress.

 Some of the most common reasons leaks form in your home include: